A timeline of 19th-century America

 •

-Margaret, by Sylvester Judd
+Margaret, Sylvester Judd

 Ireland’s potato famine spurs emigration to US